moegamad-uj/data-management-2025/README.md

 ## Dataset Overview

 This repository contains data and analysis scripts related to the study titled *"First photographic evidence of oceanic manta rays (*Mobula birostris*) at two locations in the Fiji islands"* by Luke Gordon and Tom Vierus, published in *PeerJ* (2022).
-The study provides the first confirmed photographic records of oceanic manta rays in Fijian waters, specifically in Laucala Bay near Suva and the Yasawa Island Group.
+The study provides the first confirmed photographic records of oceanic manta rays in Fijian waters..

 ## Purpose of the Dataset